Nexis-Network/evm-cli-faucet/README.md

 # Nexis EVM Faucet Server

-This is a simple HTTP server for rate-limited Ethereum faucet requests.
+This is a simple HTTP server for rate-limited Nexis faucet requests.
 It validates Ethereum addresses and runs a specified command to transfer tokens to the provided address.

 ## Features